"Motion Capture vill take over ze

 - Several Jim Henson Productions that use CGI characters have used a puppet-like armature covered in sensors, to allow the company's puppeteers to animate the character in real-time using their existing skills; Henson puppeteers regularly perform by watching their own actions on a video monitor.
 Generally, the low-quality real-time render is redone as a better render afterward.

-- The film adaptation of The Adventures of Tintin is also based on these.
+- The film adaptation of Tintin is also based on these.

 - BIONICLE: The Legend Reborn contains a few scenes of this.